Correlation function of flavored fermion in holographic QCD: The holographic correspondence with flavored fermion

 \subsection{Action for the bulk spinor}

-In the last section, since the bulk field dual to the fundamental fermion is identified to the worldvolume fermion on the $N_{f}$ coincident $\mathrm{D}_{p+4}$-branes, let us take a look at the action for such a fermionic field.
+In the last section, since the bulk field dual to the flavored fermion is identified to the worldvolume fermion on the $N_{f}$ coincident $\mathrm{D}_{p+4}$-branes, let us take a look at the action for such a fermionic field on the worldvolume of the D-brane.

 As it is known that the action for the worldvolume fields on a D-brane is in principle obtained under the rule of T-duality \cite{key-38,key-39} in string theory which includes a bosonic part consisted of Dirac-Born-Infeld (DBI) term plus Wess-Zumino (WZ) term, and a fermionic part.
 Since our concern is the worldvolume fermion on the D-brane, let us focus the fermionic part of the $\mathrm{D}_{p}$-brane action which on the bosonic background is given by \cite{key-34,key-35},